google/zx/docs/process-promise.md

 ## `stdio()`

-Specifies a stdio for the child process.
+Specifies a stdio for the process.

 Default is `.stdio('inherit', 'pipe', 'pipe')`.